MIND ON FIRE: THE LIFE OF JACOB BOEHME

 "May we not pronounce, with utmost certainty, of one who thus distorts, mangles and murders the word of God, That the light in him is darkness; that he is illuminated from beneath, rather than from above; and that he ought to be styled Demonosopher, rather than Theosopher?"
 (John Wesley)

-Boehme's transrational thought has a remarkable way of rendering rationalists powerless and sputtering with rage.
+Boehme's transrational thought has a remarkable way of reducing rationalists to irrational outbursts of rage.

 On August 14th, 1624, Richter died.
 Yet JB's family continued to suffer persecution in Gorlitz, and he began arranging to bring them to Dresden, where he now enjoyed the friendship of the nobility and the protection of the Prince Elector of Silesia.
 His star was rising among the German intelligentsia and plans were laid to put all his books in print.